clewisbe/blogdown/content/home/about.md

 # Biography

-Colin is from Iowa City, Iowa.
+I am a statistician in the life sciences industry.
+I grew up in Iowa City, Iowa.
+Outside of statistics, I enjoy reading Victorian literature, running, and spending time in Vermont.